 while refueling.

-U , 0 U ' 11 // Do not run the tow vehicle engine, genei rator engine (if app lical ole), etc., in co nfined areas, such as a closed garage, any longer than needed to 1 nove you ır RV in
+Do not run the tow vehicle engine, generator engine (if applicable), etc., in confined areas, such as a closed garage, any longer than needed to move your RV in or out of the area.

+or our or the area

-Always shut OFF the tow vehicle engine, generator engine (if applicable), etc.,
+Always shut OFF the tow vehicle engine generator engine (if applicable) etc.